-House prices across London are now in widespread decline, with drops in two out of three boroughs over the last year, but experts agree the slowdown is temporary, with a recovery forecast for 2021.
+House prices across London are now in widespread decline, according to the Spring property report, with drops in two out of three boroughs over the last year, but experts agree the slowdown is temporary, with a recovery forecast for 2021.

 The past 12 months has been something of an annus odiosis(disagreeable year) for the capital’s property market according to the latest Rightmove research.

 Although prices continue to creep up across the rest of the UK, London experienced a fall of 0.2 per cent.
 Prices in the south east are 0.1 per cent down.

 “The last time the south east recorded an annual price fall was in 2011, indicating that the softening in the London market is now spreading to its commuter belt,” said Miles Shipside, Rightmove’s commercial director.

 Simultaneously, sales volumes in the capital fell by almost seven per cent, and the number of sales agreed in the south east dropped 8.5 per cent in the same period.

 Andrew Matin, managing director of Harrisons estate agents in Canary Wharf, blames low sales on the evaporation of buy to let landlords who have been largely driven from the market by higher taxes.

 And Jonathan Hudson, founder of Hudsons Property, said that many homes are failing to sell because their owners are still holding out for top prices and are in no mad rush to sell.

 “We have noticed that sellers who have a strong reason to sell like job relocation, break up, or a probate sale are far more likely to agree a sale,” he said.